pivotal/docs-tap/getting-started.md

 1. Discover this new service and provision an instance by running the following command.

     ```console
     kubectl --context=WORKLOAD-CONTEXT get clusterresources.services.apps.tanzu.vmware.com

     NAME                           API KIND          API GROUP      DESCRIPTION
     rabbitmq.com-rabbitmqcluster   RabbitmqCluster   rabbitmq.com
     ```

-    This step currently requires the use of kubectl, but the `tanzu` CLI UX is intended to replace it in the future.
+    >**Note:** This step currently requires the use of kubectl, but the `tanzu` CLI UX is intended to replace it in the future.

 1. As done previously, provision a service instance on the Tanzu Application Platform cluster.
 See the example below.